 There are more bad jokes than poems written about it.
 Yet this cruciferous vegetable – when not overcooked into an unpalatable and distinctly smelly mush – offers an excellent source of vitamin C, folate, and a full range of other nutrients.
 It’s one of the world’s oldest cultivated vegetables, and is a staple part of diets around the globe.

 There are more than 100 varieties of cabbage, but the most readily available in my part of the planet at this time of year are the hard green varieties that store well through the winter.
 They are cheap and stand up to a wide range of cooking techniques and flavors, and (in my opinion) could take on kale any day of the week and win.

 This recipe for Sweet Thai Chili Cabbage is fast and easy to prepare.
-Use your favorite bottled brand of Asian chili sauce (found at most supermarkets) or make your own.
-If you can’t find fresh hot peppers, dried chili pepper flakes will do.
+Use your favorite brand of chili sauce (you can find it most grocery stores) or make your own.
+(If you can’t find fresh hot peppers, dried chili pepper flakes will do.)

-This cabbage goes well as a side dish – or served on top of rice with some grilled chicken, it makes a fine winter meal.
+This cabbage goes well as a side dish – or served on top of rice with some crispy tofu, it makes a fine winter meal.

 - 1 medium onion, thinly sliced

 - ¼ head of green cabbage, thinly sliced

 - ½ cup / 125 ml Thai sweet chili sauce

 - 2-3 tablespoons / 30-45 ml water (if needed)